Chapter 2 Medieval Japan

 In the first half of the 14th century, the Muromachi shogunate was established in Kyoto, a second samurai government that lasted for about 230 years.
 The problem was the infighting of the shogun lineage.
 In the middle of the Muromachi period, the families of the shogunate and the powerful feudal lords all suffered missteps due to hereditary succession, resulting in a nationwide civil war.
 It was the beginning of the fall of the Muromachi Shogunate and the beginning of the Warring States period, which lasted for about 100years.

 It was during this period of disturbances that the manorial system also collapsed.
 Manors were an essential source of revenue for the ancient dynasty, ancient king's lineage and nobility.
 By owning a manor, these people somehow managed to survive the loss of military power and the weakening of local rule.
-However, they lost everything to the samurai, even their source of revenue.
+Then they lost almost all their powers, making it difficult for them to stand on their own.

-The fourth victory of the samurai was the introduction of free markets and open guilds.
+The fourth victory of the samurai was the introduction of free markets into his domain.
 During the Sengoku period, sengoku dimyo invited merchants and craftsmen into their territory and allowed them to operate freely.
 Moreover, sengoku dimyo did not take taxes from them.
 It was a policy aimed at revitalizing the state’s market economy and making the state richer and stronger militarily.

 Thus, the ancient dynasty lost its military power, was stripped of its manors, lost taxes from the peasants, and lost taxes from the merchants and craftsmen due to their estrangement.
 The ancient dynasty had been boxed in from all sides.
 It was game over.